Eva zu Beck: Early life and career

-North America and later
+North America, Superskilled and return to Poland

 In early 2022 she began a road trip of the Americas while living in a converted Land Rover Defender that she named Odyssey, which she had shipped from Germany to Mexico.
 Her goal was to drive to the northern tip of Alaska and then to the southern tip of South America.
 While her truck was en route to Mexico, zu Beck flew to Antarctica in early February 2022 where she was among a group that climbed to the summit of Mount Vinson, the Antarctic's tallest peak with a height of 4,892 m (16,050 ft).
-After driving from Mexico into the U.S., she bought a German Shepherd puppy, Vilk, and continued north, vlogging through the U.S. and Canada.
-In the fall of 2022, with, reached the northern tip of Alaska and briefly swam in the frigid waters of the Arctic Ocean.
+After driving from Mexico into the U.S., she bought a German Shepherd puppy, Wilk, and continued north, vlogging through the U.S. and Canada.
+In the fall of 2022, she reached the northern tip of Alaska and briefly swam in the frigid waters of the Arctic Ocean.
 She then drove south through the US and Canada again and re-entered Mexico.
 While still in Mexico, in March 2023, she abandoned her goal of driving through central and South America and took a break from vlogging.

-She participated together with Vilk in the 2024 Lapland Arctic Ultra, but dropped out after 100 km due to an unexpected paw injury suffered by Vilk.
+She participated together with Wilk in the 2024 Lapland Arctic Ultra, but dropped out after 100 km due to a paw injury suffered by Wilk.
 In July 2024, she finished in third position among women – and tenth overall – in the Gobi March 250 km ultramarathon.
 In March 2025, she successfully completed the Lapland Arctic Ultra, 500 km distance.
-Zu Beck stars in the miniseries Superskilled with Eva zu Beck (2024–2025), an exploration and adventure series on National Geographic's YouTube channel and later Disney+, which was a nominee for a Shorty Award.
-In 2024 she purchased a remote property in Poland and, in 2025, moved onto the land, where she lives in a tent for much of the year, and a small shepherd's hut in the winter.
+Zu Beck starred in the miniseries Superskilled with Eva zu Beck (2024–2025), an exploration and adventure series on National Geographic's YouTube channel and later Disney+ and ABC.com, which was a nominee for a Shorty Award.
+In 2024 she purchased a remote property in Poland and, in 2025, moved onto the land, where she lives in a tent or a small shepherd's hut between travels.
+In 2025, she won Outdoor Media Summit's award for "YouTube Channel of the Year".
+Her second season starring in Superskilled began in November 2025.
+Zu Beck was nominated for a 2026 Daytime Emmy Award as Outstanding Daytime Personality – Non-Daily, while the show received three nominations, including Outstanding Travel and Adventure Program.

-Zu Beck has written a memoir of her travels, The Wilder Way, scheduled for publication by Penguin Books's Century imprint in 2026.
+Zu Beck's memoir of her travels, The Wilder Way, was published by Penguin Books's Century imprint in 2026.
+She was interviewed on This Morning and featured in The Sunday Times and other media.
+Kelly McClure wrote in Salon that the book "make[s] the reader not only believe that such adventures are a possibility, but also a soul-enriching necessity ... it will surely help you see how easily a fuller [life] can be had.".

 Personal life

-Zu Beck was married in her mid-20s but ended the marriage before launching her solo travel career.
+Zu Beck was married in 2016 and lived in Brussels with her Belgian husband, separating in 2017 and ending the marriage in 2018 before launching her travel career.